dkriegner/xrayutilities/README.md

 When building from source you also might need:

-- C-compiler (preferential with OpenMP support)
+- C-compiler (with OpenMP support)
 - Python dev headers
-- setuptools
+- meson-python
 - pytest (optional - only if you want to run the test environment)
 - sphinx (optional - only when you want to build the documentation)
 - numpydoc (optional - only when you want to build the documentation)
 - rst2pdf (optional - only when you want to build the documentation)
 - sphinx_rtd_theme (optional - only when you want to build the documentation)
+- sphinx-pyproject (optional - only when you want to build the documentation)
 - svglib (optional - only when you want to build the pdf documentation)

 refer to your operating system documentation to find out how to install